Co-dek/Order-summary-card/README.md

 This is a solution to the Order summary card challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 **Table of contents**
-- Overview
+- Overview:
-The challenge
+The challenge:
-Screenshot
-Links
+Links:
-My process
+My process:
-Built with
+Built with:
-What I learned
+What I learned:
-Continued development
+Continued development:
-Useful resources
+Useful resources:
-Author
-Acknowledgments
+Author:

 **Overview**
-The challenge
+The challenge:
 The challenge was to built an Oder Summary Card to look as close as possible to the design provided by Forntend Mentor.